stevavoliajvar/stop_cloudflare/PEOPLE.md

 "I suggest leaving mastodon.social & choosing a different #Mastodon node.
 Mastodon is about #decentralization, and the mastodon.social node is #centralized on #CloudFlare" by @[aktivismoEstasMiaLuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/103127507035816683)

+"it's despicable that some mastodon & #gnusocial nodes appear on CF.  Those admins either don't grasp the #netneutrality purpose of federating or they fail to realize that CF is entirely counter to net-neutrality." by @[resist1984](https://social.privacytools.io/@resist1984/102598306130420507)

+"99%+ have no clue why the #greatcloudwall is dangerous, probably 33%+ don't even know what it is." by @[jeffcliff](https://niu.moe/@jeffcliff/102599290674949891)

 "OK #cloudflare hat mich blacklisted.
 Hmm, von cloudflare habe ich schon so manch schlechtes gehört !
 Irgendwie ahnte ich doch so etwas, daß ich XXX.com nicht mehr nutzen kann." by @[alm10965](https://social.bau-ha.us/@alm10965/102670832938054598)

 "GitLab sits behind Cloudflare and is hosted by Google – while Codeberg runs on Codeberg hardware and has no MITM.
 Much valued, especially for privacy reasons.
 Want more reasons against Cloudflare?" by @[IzzyOnDroid](https://mastodon.technology/@IzzyOnDroid/102662955566633818)